-Dr. Izquierdo discussed how.
+Dr. Izquierdo discussed how teachers can meet the academic needs of English learners.
 Izquierdo laid out three guiding questions related to equity, evidence, and efficacy that should start from the administration and trickle down into the classroom to meet the needs of ELs:

 - How are you planning to achieve equity for ELs?